-I’ve just finished a fabulous 12-night round-trip cruise from Barcelona on one of Royal Caribbean’s smaller ships, the Vision of the Seas.
+I took this cruise in 2015: I’ve just finished a fabulous 12-night round-trip cruise from Barcelona on one of Royal Caribbean’s smaller ships, the Vision of the Seas.

 I say smaller because it has a mere 2,700 fellow passengers.
 The newest one they’re building, Harmony of the Seas, will be the biggest ship ever built (to date) and carry nearly 5,500 passengers.
 That’s more than the population of some New Zealand towns docking at the local port and pouring excited tourists into the city!